scobru/shogun-core/LLM.md

   console.log("Method:", data.method);
 });

-// Nota: in v1.7.0 l'evento `wallet:created` non è emesso dal core
+// Note: The `wallet:created` event is defined in types but not currently emitted by the core

 // Listen for GunDB operations shogun.on("gun:put", (data) => {